rishadbaniya/RishadBaniya/README.md

 Currently :

-- Trying to be mature with Blockchain
+- Trying to make my way to the world of Machine Learning

-**Note :** I love the smell of toner on my face
+**Note : Let's keep it simple, nothing fancy**